SrMich/NAFTRAC-ETF/README.md

 # NAFTRAC-ETF
-Investment signal strategy on the NAFTRAC, is an ETF (Exchanged Traded Fund), which replicates the IPC (Index of the Mexican Stock Exchange).
-Investing in an ETF is an investment way that must be considered within an investment strategy.
-ETFs are investment funds that are stock exchange, it is a diversified way of investing that its benchmarking is a particular index, in the case of Naftrac it replicates the IPC.
-It is a low cost investment with fewer tax obligations.
+## What is an ETF?
+An ETF (exchange traded fund) is a diversified collection of assets (like a mutual fund) that trades on an exchange (like a stock).
+ETFs are traded on a stock exchange, just like stocks.
+Investors are drawn to ETFs because of their low price, tax efficiency and ease of trading.
+## What is Naftrac?
+NAFTRAC is an exchange traded fund (ETF) incorporated in Mexico.
+The Fund aims to hold all the common stocks of the Mexican Stock Exchange (IPC) Index, and is intended to replicate investment results that generally correspond to the price and yield performance of the IPC Index.

 # Signal strategy to invest in NAFTRAC
+## Buy and hold strategy VS Signal strategy
+### Buy and hold strategy
-The buy and hold strategy is a passive strategy, since it consists of investing in an asset and maintaining the investment without any movement for a period of time, so that in the end a good return is expected for having waited a long time.
+Buy and hold is a passive investment strategy in which an investor buys stocks (or other types of securities such as ETFs) and holds them for a long period regardless of fluctuations in the market.
 It is a strategy that leaves very few benefits.

+### Signal strategy
 The signal strategy takes the various investment instruments and their available information, continually updated to determine if the financial markets are going up or down; If the markets are on the upside, keep our investment on the asset of interest, and sell the asset at the time that the markdown goes down to obtain good returns.

+## Our predictors
 We will use Indices of the main exchanges in America, Europe and Asia, which are strongly related.
 It will also allow us to have information in different time zones, which will allow us to have updated information.
-The *NAFTRAC* must replicate the index of the Mexican Stock Exchange, which is the *IPC*, we must also consider this as a predictor.
-The main indexes of the United States such as *S&P500*, *Nasdaq* provide us with information on the trend in the stock markets.
-In Europe, we take the *FTSE100* Index (Index of the London Stock Exchange) which is in operation at 3:00 a.m. - 11:30 a.m.
-The Asian indices that we take into account are the *Hang Seng* (HSE) of the Hong Kong stock exchange, *BSE Sensex* (BSE) of the Bombay, India stock exchange, and the *AORD* index of the Australian stock exchange, which are in operation at 8:00 pm - 3:00 am.
-Similarly, we consider oil as an explanatory variable, predictor, we take the reference prices of the American market, we consider *Oil* as an important variable because Mexico is an oil country, and a large part of its income is given by this commodity.
-Similarly, we consider the appreciation or depreciation of the *Mexican peso* against the US dollar.
+The *NAFTRAC* must replicate the index of the Mexican Stock Exchange, which is the **IPC**, we must also consider this as a predictor.
+The main indexes of the United States such as **S&P500**, **Nasdaq** provide us with information on the trend in the stock markets.
+In Europe, we take the **FTSE100** Index (Index of the London Stock Exchange) which is in operation at 3:00 a.m. - 11:30 a.m.
+The Asian indices that we take into account are the **Hang Seng** (HSE) of the Hong Kong stock exchange, **BSE Sensex** (BSE) of the Bombay, India stock exchange, and the **AORD** index of the Australian stock exchange, which are in operation at 8:00 pm - 3:00 am.
-So our equation is as follows:

- **Y =&beta;<sub>0</sub> + &beta;<sub>1</sub>X<sub>1</sub>+&beta;<sub>2</sub>X<sub>2</sub>+&beta;<sub>3</sub>X<sub>3</sub>+...+ &epsilon;**

-The index information is obtained from Yahoo Finance, through the following library's: `from pandas_datareader import data as pdr`, `pd.core.common.is_list_like = pd.api.types.is_list_like`.
-With these libraries we can obtain the information of all our predictors, except the FTSE Index.
-To import the London FTSE Index, it is only available `yfinance` package, unfortunately, it is a library that gives us the information with a single decimal, so we will have a bias with the information.
-We use other libraries like `pandas`, `numpy`,` statsmodels.formula.api` for our math operations, matrices, regressions, estimating statistics.
+Similarly, we consider oil as an explanatory variable, predictor, we take the reference prices of the American market, we consider **Oil** as an important variable because Mexico is an oil country, and a large part of its income is given by this commodity.
+Similarly, we consider the appreciation or depreciation of the **mexican currency** against the US dollar.

 # Multiple Linear Regression Model
 Our equation can be established as follows

 **_Y_=b<sub>0</sub>+b<sub>1</sub>x<sub>1</sub>+b<sub>2</sub>x<sub>2</sub>+b<sub>3</sub>x<sub>3</sub>+...+b<sub>10</sub>x<sub>10</sub>+e**

 Where _Y_ is our response variable is tomorrow's NAFTRAC price minus today's opening price.
-Our predictors, explanatory variables **x <sub>1</sub>,x<sub>2</sub>,x<sub>3</sub>+...+x<sub>10</sub>** are 8 indexes, a commodity and a currency.
 With our model we seek to make a prediction in the morning, as soon as the Mexican Stock Exchange opens, to determine if we are in a short or long position.
 We cannot use the information available after they have opened the BMV.

 ## Indixes Panel
 For what we have to use for the Mexican market, as USA market, we will use today's opening price minus yesterday's.
 Our predictors can be classified into 3 groups.
 We use the information that Yahoo Finance gives us about the Mexican peso.
 In the first group will be the markets of Mexico and the US, which will give us information one day late.